-1. Mr. Vittoria is our Executive Chairman.
+^{1.} Mr. Joseph Vittoria is our Executive Chairman.
 Mr. Vittoria's compensation excludes interest paid to him under the working capital loan he provides to our Company.
 See Item 13.
 Certain Relationships and Related Transactions, and Director Independence appearing later in this report.

-2. Mr. Edward Vittoria is our Chief Executive Officer.

-3. Mr. Kroger serves as our President and Chief Operating Officer.
+- 2. Mr. Edward Vittoria is our Chief Executive Officer.
+He voluntarily reduced his base salary beginning in June 2019, from \$200,000 to \$160,000.
+Annual salary and bonus deferral of \$9,136 and \$50,000 is included in his salary and bonus for 2019 and 2018, respectively, in the foregoing table. - 3.
+Mr. Kroger serves as our President and Chief Operating Officer.
 All Other Compensation in the foregoing table represents the aggregate dollar amount of a car allowance received by Mr. Kroger during each fiscal year and disability and life insurance premiums we pay on his behalf.
-Annual salary deferral of \$2,994 and \$28,533 is included in his salary for 2018 and 2017, respectively, in the foregoing table.
+Annual salary and other compensation deferral of \$46,186 and \$2,994 is included in his salary and other compensation for 2019 and 2018, respectively, in the foregoing table.
 As there is no written agreement with Mr. Kroger which memorializes the terms of salary deferral, only an election to do so, it is possible that he could demand payment in full at any time, elect to no longer defer his salary, or reduce the amount he currently defers.